Partition of Ireland: British offer of unity in 1940

-1945–1973
+1942–1973

+In 1942–1944 the IRA carried out a series of attacks on security forces in Northern Ireland known as the Northern Campaign.
+The Irish government's internment of Irish Republicans in Curragh Camp greatly reduced the effectiveness of the IRA's campaign.

 In May 1949 the Taoiseach John A. Costello introduced a motion in the Dáil strongly against the terms of the UK's Ireland Act 1949 that confirmed partition for as long as a majority of the electorate in Northern Ireland wanted it, styled in Dublin as the "Unionist Veto".

 Congressman John E. Fogarty was the main mover of the Fogarty Resolution on 29 March 1950.
 This proposed suspending Marshall Plan Foreign Aid to the UK, as Northern Ireland was costing Britain $150,000,000 annually, and therefore American financial support for Britain was prolonging the partition of Ireland.
 Whenever partition was ended, Marshall Aid would restart.
 On 27 September 1951, Fogarty's resolution was defeated in Congress by 206 votes to 139, with 83 abstaining – a factor that swung some votes against his motion was that Ireland had remained neutral during World War II.

-From 1956 to 1962, the Irish Republican Army (IRA) carried out a limited guerrilla campaign in border areas of Northern Ireland, called the Border Campaign.
-It aimed to destabilise Northern Ireland and bring about an end to partition, but ended in failure.
+From 1956 to 1962, the IRA carried out a limited guerrilla campaign in border areas of Northern Ireland, called the Border Campaign.
+It aimed to destabilize Northern Ireland and bring about an end to partition, but ended in failure.

 In 1965, Taoiseach Seán Lemass met Northern Ireland's Prime Minister Terence O'Neill.
 It was the first meeting between the two heads of government since partition.

 Both the Republic and the UK joined the European Economic Community in 1973.